Meet91721/d360-chatbot/README.md

 # Problem Statement <br>
-Create a conversational AI model using Google Dialogflow that can understand natural language queries for diamonds and generate filtering parameters for a large inventory of diamond data # Installation guide
+Create a conversational AI model using Google Dialogflow that can understand natural language queries for diamonds and generate filtering parameters for a large inventory of diamond data <br>
+# Installation guide

 Step 1: